Get up to speed with the government subsidies you may be able to claim in 2020 now the kids are back to school.

 The Secondary Bursary Scheme and Student Support Fund programs provide assistance to eligible low-income earners in the state with dependent full-time students in years seven to 10.

 Commonwealth Government assistance

 There’s also a Child Care Subsidy (which replaced the Child Care Benefit and Child Care Rebate in July 2018) which may help with the cost of child care if you meet certain criteria.

 Another initiative the Australian Department of Social Services is involved in is Saver Plus - a program that’s delivered in 60 communities across the country.
 It delivers up to $500 in matched savings for education costs and provides free financial education workshops and support.

 The cost of kids doesn’t come cheap, so it’s worthwhile making the most of the subsidies available to you.

 In the meantime, if you need further help, speak to your school about what financial support is available.
 It might also worth talking to other parents who have children at the same school or schools nearby.

-For further tips around budgeting and how to take control of debts, check out the AMP Financial help hub.
+Here are some more tips around budgeting and how to take control of debts.

 This information is provided by AMP Life Limited ABN 84 079 300 379 (AMP Life).
 It is general information only and hasn’t taken your circumstances into account.
 It’s important to consider your particular circumstances and the relevant Product Disclosure Statement or Terms and Conditions, available by calling 13 30 30, before deciding what’s right for you.
 Read our Financial Services Guide for information about our services, including the fees and other benefits that AMP companies and their representatives may receive in relation to products and services provided to you.